ITensor/website/docs/tutorials/fermions/main.md

 & \ \mbox{} - \big[a^\dagger\_{\downarrow,i}\, F\_{i+1} F\_{i+2} \cdots F\_{j-1}\, (F\_{j} a\_{\uparrow,j}) + a\_{\downarrow,i}\,F\_{i+1} F\_{i+2} \cdots F\_{j-1}\, (a^\dagger\_{\uparrow,j} F\_{j}) \big]
 \end{align}

+<a name="autompo"></a>

+## Fermions and AutoMPO

+The one place where fermions and Jordan-Wigner string are handled automatically for you in the ITensor library is in AutoMPO.
+AutoMPO recognizes operators whose names start with "C" as being fermionic, and uses special internal rewriting rules to map them to non-local bosonic operators correctly before producing the MPO tensors.

+Even though AutoMPO will produce a correct MPO, if you use this MPO in DMRG, for example, to find a ground state of a fermionic system, when measuring correlation functions such as @@\langle c^\dagger\_i c\_j \rangle@@ it is still required that you insert the necessary Jordan-Wigner string operators yourself.